aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 - recomputeKb() and test() DO HAVE side effects; not for what concerns the world model and derivation clauses, but on the deictic dictionary.

-- at the basic level there is nothing but: entities, is-a and has relations.
+- at the basic level there is nothing but: entities, is-a-relations and has-relations.
+This is the "interface" through which Deixiscript communicates with the outside world, including JS.

 Use generalized ASTs to implement sentences: